Digressive/Auto-Create-Exchange-Mailboxes/README.md

 ## Features and Requirements

-* The script will run the WSUS server cleanup process, which will delete obsolete updates, as well as declining expired and superseded updates.
+* The script will run the WSUS server clean-up process, which will delete obsolete updates, as well as declining expired and superseded updates.
 * The script can optionally create a log file and e-mail the log file to an address of your choice.
 * The script can be run locally on a WSUS server, or on a remote sever.
 * The script requires that the WSUS management tools be installed.